andreclinio/gitlab-cli/README.md

 ## Configuration (Optional)

-You can create the file `.gitlab-cli` (in the current directory) or a `$HOME/.gitlab-cli` (in your home directory) to store the GitLab URL and your personel token.
+You can create the file `gitlab-cli.cfg` (in the current directory) or a `$HOME/gitlab-cli.cfg` (in your home directory) to store the GitLab URL and your personel token.
 Once configured this way, you can use the options `--auto-token` and/or `--auto-url` avoid exposing sensitive data in command line.